 To ensure adherence to the Sustainability Policy and framework with systematic deployment, the Bank has specified sustainability governance structure tasked with roles and responsibilities from the Board to business units in order to embed sustainability thinking as part of SCB culture and work process.

 To promote and support bank-wide implementation adhering to Sustainability Policy while integrating sustainability concepts and practices into its business operations, the Bank has laid out the following ‘5C’ approach:

-Stakeholder engagement is at the hear t of developing the business towards sustainability.
-Therefore, are specified guidelines on stakeholder engagement in the Bank’s Code of Conduct.
+Stakeholder engagement is at the heart of developing the business towards sustainability.
+Therefore, there are specified guidelines on stakeholder engagement in the Bank’s Code of Conduct.
 The Bank also encourages every function to continuously foster stakeholder engagement through appropriate channels and activity to understand their expectations and perspectives as well as to solicit feedback and suggestions on the Bank’s operations.
 This stakeholder inclusion effort also provides an opportunity for SCB to communicate sustainability aspirations and management approach to stakeholders.
 In addition, stakeholders’ feedbacks serve as input to the report selection process and provides guidance for the Bank to meet stakeholders’ expectations in all dimensions.

 Sustainability Materiality Matrix

 The Bank annually identified issues and any other relevant topics by considering both internal and external factors, such as organisational strategies, business risks and opportunities, prominent issues for the global banking industry as well as stakeholders’ interests.
 The Bank performs materiality assessment and prioritisation based on stakeholder interests and impact on the business.

 The assessment results are reviewed and approved by the Management Committee.
 The Bank has also conducted stakeholders’ survey for improving SCB’s sustainability efforts and future reporting.